glowlogix/wp-frontend-profile/readme.txt

 = Profile Output =

-To output the frontend profile you can use the following function in your template files:
+To output the frontend profile feature you can use the following shortcodes in editor:

-`
-wpfep_show_profile();
-`
+*	Profile page `[wpfep-profile]`
+*	Edit profile `[wpfep]`
+*	Registor page `[wpfep-register]`
+*	Login page `[wpfep-login]`

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

-1. Place `<?php wpfep_show_profile(); ?>` in your templates where you want the frontend profile to display
+After having installed the plugin:
+1. Create a new Page “Profile” for profile and insert shortcode [wpfep-profile]
+1. Create a new Page “Edit Profile” for editing profile and insert shortcode [wpfep]
+1. Create a new Page “Login” for login form and insert shortcode [wpfep-login]
+1. Create a new Page “Register” for registration form and insert shortcode [wpfep-register]
+1. Set the Edit Page option from Pages tab on settings page.

 == Frequently Asked Questions ==

-For more information and more extensive documentation about this plugin checkout the [WP frontend Profile Wiki](https://github.com/wpmark/wp-frontend-profile/wiki) on Github.
+For more information and more extensive documentation about this plugin checkout the [WP Frontend Profile Wiki](https://github.com/wpmark/wp-frontend-profile/wiki) on Github.

 = How do I add my own tab to the profile output? =